Sino-Huang/DOTA-2-ban-pick-tool/readme.md

 ## Promise
 - The banpick app will be updated to suit new patches as long as the authors still play DOTA 2

+## Legitimacy and Fair Play
+1. No Cheating Involved:
+  - Our tool is fundamentally different from real-time game-enhancing applications like Overwolf.
+It does not interact with the DOTA 2 game client or servers during gameplay nor does it parse player information in real-time.

+2. Purely a Drafting Aid:
+  - This tool is designed to serve as a drafting practice tool.
+Its sole purpose is to assist players in understanding and strategizing around the drafting phase of the game.
+It simulates various drafting scenarios to help players make informed decisions on hero selections and bans based on predefined metrics and algorithms.

+3. No Real-Time Assistance:
+  - The DOTA 2 Ban Pick Tool does not provide any real-time assistance, insights, or advantages during actual gameplay.
+It operates exclusively outside the game environment, thus preserving the game's competitive integrity.

+4. No Data Parsing:
+  - Unlike some other tools, our application does not parse or analyze player data during game runtime.
+It strictly operates based on predefined hero pools and user inputs prior to engaging in a game.

+5. Privacy Respected:
+  - We highly respect user privacy and game ethics.
+No personal or game data is accessed, collected, or shared through the use of this tool.